History of terrorism: Africa

 In Kenya, because of the seeming ongoing failure of the Kenyan African Union to obtain political reforms from the British government through peaceful means, radical activists within the KAU set up a splinter group and organised a more militant kind of nationalism.
 By 1952 the Mau Mau consisted of Kikuyu fighters, along with some Embu and Meru recruits.
 The Mau Mau carried out attacks on political opponents, loyalist villages, raiding white farms and destroying livestock.
 The colonial administration declared a state of emergency and British forces were sent to Kenya.
 The majority of fighting was between loyalist and Mau Mau Kikuyu, so many scholars today now consider it a Kikuyu civil war.
 The Kenyan Government considers the Mau Mau Uprising a key step towards Kenya's eventual independence in the 1960s.
 Many Mau Mau members provided reports of torture and abuse suffered by them to foreign journalists, though the British forces did have strict orders not to mistreat Mau Mau terrorists.

 Founded in 1961, Umkhonto we Sizwe (MK) was the military wing of the African National Congress; it waged a guerrilla campaign against the South African apartheid regime and was responsible for many bombings.
 MK launched its first guerrilla attacks against government installations on 16 December 1961.
 The South African government subsequently banned the group after classifying it as a terrorist organization.
 MK's first leader was Nelson Mandela, who was tried and imprisoned for the group's acts.
 With the end of apartheid in South Africa, Umkhonto we Sizwe was incorporated into the South African National Defence Force.

 Late 20th century

 In the 1980s and 1990s, Islamic militancy in pursuit of religious and political goals increased, many militants drawing inspiration from Iran's 1979 Islamic Revolution.
 In the 1990s, well-known violent acts that targeted civilians were the World Trade Center bombing by Islamic terrorists on February 26, 1993, the Sarin gas attack on the Tokyo subway by Aum Shinrikyo on March 20, 1995, and the bombing of Oklahoma City's Murrah Federal Building by Timothy McVeigh a month later that same year.
 This period also saw the rise of what is sometimes categorized as Single issue terrorism.
 If terrorism is the extension of domestic politics by other means, just as war is for diplomacy, then this represents the extension of pressure groups into violent action.
-Notable examples that grow in this period are Anti-abortion terrorism and Environmental terrorism.
+Notable examples that grow in this period are Anti-abortion terrorism and Eco-terrorism.